 Agriculture represents approximately 72% of Uganda’s economy but it makes up less than 25% of the country’s GDP.
 Many rural farmers, in particular women, work on small plots of land and do not have the technology or education to become profitable.
 Due to higher prices and improvements in farm productivity and yields, Uganda has reduced poverty among households employed in the agricultural sector, achieving an impressive reduction in poverty by 31.2% between 2006 and 2017.

 MEDA’s work in Uganda has included economic inclusion efforts through saving groups, facilitating financial services for women and men experiencing poverty, and providing business development services.
-In the agricultural sector, MEDA working with farmers and small businesses to bring new and improved, higher yielding seeds to farmers at affordable prices.
+In the agricultural sector, MEDA works with farmers and small businesses to bring improved, higher yielding seeds to farmers at affordable prices.

 MEDA – Mennonite Economic Development Associates – is an international economic development organization that creates business solutions to poverty.

 MEDA International is a Canadian non-share capital not-for-profit corporation incorporated under the Canada Not-for-profit Corporations Act.